Tors (band)

 Tors are a three-piece indie folk band from Devon, United Kingdom, composed of brothers Matt and Theo Weedon, and Jack Bowden.
 They have released 4 EPs.

 The band took their name from tors, a type of rock formation commonly found in Dartmoor National Park, after moving to Devon from Guildford.

 Career

 The band was founded in 2016 in Guildford, Surrey by brothers Theo and Matt Weedon, grandsons of influential guitarist Bert Weedon, and Jack Bowden, a drummer whom the brothers recruited via an advert on Gumtree.
 Their father would play records of The Beatles, Nick Drake, 10cc, Simon & Garfunkel.

 The band gained recognition after a song they wrote was featured in a advertising campaign by Jack Wills.

 The band played The Great Escape Festival in 2018.

 In July 2023, the band signed a recording contract with Glassnote Records.

 In June 2023, their single "Amsterdam" became BBC Radio One Introducing Track of the Week.

 The band played Glastonbury Festival 2024.

 The band released the EP Never Give Up in 2025.

+The band opened for Stephen Sanchez for the European/UK leg of his Sing Love Again Tour.